 A Man Cave is activity based

-Unlike your girlfriends who are most likely happy with a bottle of wine and binge-watching The Handmaid’s Tale, guys want an activity when they hang out.
+Unlike your girlfriends who are most likely happy with a bottle of wine and binge-watching The Handmaid’s Tale, guys want an activity while they hang out.
 That activity usually revolves around their hobbies.
 And guys will find friends who have similar hobbies.
 So wherever you choose to set a place aside, make sure to add something to do.
 And yes, watching the game together counts as an activity.

 There has to be a TV

 Guys typically don’t want to hang out for serious existential deep thoughts and conversations.
 Any competitive game where they can rouse each other is essential to the man cave.
 The activity itself isn’t important, it’s more about simply having something to do.
 And it has to be competitive.
 There needs to be a winner and there needs to be a loser.
-Working on a 1,000 piece puzzle with a bunch of men friends isn’t the type of activity I’m talking about.
+Working on a 1,000-piece puzzle with a bunch of man friends isn’t the type of activity I’m talking about.
 Video games, a dartboard, cornhole, dominoes, a basketball hoop, billiards, foosball, or air hockey are all great choices.
 Men love the thrill of competition, so add that to your man cave.

 Speakers & lighting